awesomemotive/edd-sl-renew-all-keys/readme.txt

 3. Renew all option will be shown at the top of the page with [edd_license_keys]

 == Changelog ==

+= 1.0.2 May 4, 2016 =

+* Only show "All Expired Keys" if the customer has expired keys

 = 1.0.1 November 8, 2015 =